Bioconductor/BBS/Doc/Prepare-Windows-Server-2012-HOWTO.md

 ### Turn on write18 for pdflatex (and maybe for other MiKTeX applications)

-The command below will open an editor.
-Put `EnableWrite18=t` in it, then save and exit:
+In a PowerShell window:

     initexmf --edit-config-file=miktex\config\pdflatex.ini

-Without this, `R CMD build` will fail on packages using auto-pst-pdf in their vignette (e.g. affyContam, arrayMvout, ArrayTools, BrainStars, clst, clstutils, GeneAnswers, GGBase, GGtools, lumi, maSigPro, MassArray, PAnnBuilder, parody, PLPE, ppiStats, randPack, rbsurv, rnaSeqMap, vtpnet, xmapbridge).
+The command above will open an editor.
+Put `EnableWrite18=t` in it, then save and exit.
+Without this, `R CMD build` will fail on packages using auto-pst-pdf in their vignette (e.g. affyContam, arrayMvout, ArrayTools, BioSeqClass, BrainStars, clst, clstutils, GeneAnswers, GGtools, maSigPro, MassArray, PLPE, ppiStats, randPack, rbsurv, rnaSeqMap, vtpnet, xmapbridge).
 With the following error:

     LaTeX errors:
     df.sty:134: Package auto-pst-pdf Error: